 A note to watch out for.
 The bottom is quite dirty and it is easy to move stones that inevitably, given the line of ascent, we risk falling against who is going up.
 It is necessary to pay close attention to this aspect.

 The Kajserjager via ferrata extends in an area rich in aided itineraries.
 Val San Nicolò alone presents the difficult Ferrata dei Magnifici 4, the Ferrata Gadotti and allows you to take both the Ferrata Bepi Zac that the via ferrata Bruno Federspiel.
-If you decide to proceed in the direction of Val Contrin you could opt for the long itinerary that includes the Ferrata Ombretta or go up the Ferrata of the Financiers at the Colac.
+If you decide to proceed in the direction of Val Contrin you could opt for the long itinerary that includes the Via Ferrata Ombretta or go up the Via Ferrata Financiers at Colac.